ericoporto/ags-manual-wiki/Tumbleweed.md

 1. "Use" only

-    For this, you need to add the use-extention ">u" to the description of the item and an event function for "Interact inventory item".
+    For this, you need to add the use-extension ">u" to the description of the item and an event function for "Interact inventory item".
     If you have followed the instructions in this manual you probably already have it there.
 This option might come handy for a watch.